Fate/Strange Fake: Main characters

-Tiné is the Master of Archer in the False Holy Grail War.
-Tiné's people are an indigenous people who had apparently kept watch over the Snowfield region for a thousand years before, in the early twentieth century, they were driven out by the government and the group of magus looking to prepare the land for the False Holy Grail War.
+The Master of False Archer in the True and Fake Holy Grail Wars.
+Tiné's people are an indigenous people who had apparently kept watch over the Snowfield region for a thousand years before, in the early twentieth century, they were driven out by the government and the group of mages looking to prepare the land for the False Holy Grail War.
 Tiné participates in the War seemingly with the intent to return her people to their rightful place.
 She does not have a particular wish for the Holy Grail to grant.